mfkl/mfkl.github.io/_posts/2019-05-13-LibVLCSharp-goes-stable.markdown

 # Versioning

 Our versioning story is tied to the libvlc major versions as explained in our [versioning](https://code.videolan.org/videolan/LibVLCSharp/blob/master/VERSIONING.md) document.
 Other LibVLC bindings also follow that versioning scheme.
 This explains why the first stable release is not a 1.0 version.

+LibVLCSharp 3.x works with LibVLC 3.x.
+LibVLCSharp 4.x will work with LibVLC 4.x.

 # What's next?